-According to financial information revealed Thursday by parent company Vivendi Universal, revenues during the most recent quarter approached €1.08 billion ($1.37 billion), an increase of 2.2 percent over the comparable period last year, and 0.7 percent at constant currencies.
-First half totals topped €2.20 billion ($2.79 billion), an increase of 5.5 percent, and 1.7 percent at constant currencies.
+Universal Music Group (UMG), the world’s largest music company, has reported an increase in revenues during the second quarter and first half of the year, according to financial information revealed by parent company Vivendi Universal on Thursday.
+During the most recent quarter, UMG’s revenues approached €1.08 billion ($1.37 billion), an increase of 2.2% over the comparable period last year, and 0.7% at constant currencies.
+The total revenues for the first half of the year topped €2.20 billion ($2.79 billion), an increase of 5.5%, and 1.7% at constant currencies.

-A look back offers some perspective.
-For 2005, earnings moved to €480 million ($609.4 million), up 18.8 percent compared to 2004 on both a comparable basis and at constant currencies.
-But earnings during 2003 topped €556 million ($705.7 million), itself a 23 percent dip from 2001 figures of €719 million ($912.6 million).
-Meanwhile, the label continued to maintain a massive market share, though its standing slid slightly to 31.7 percent.
+A look back at UMG’s earnings over the years offers some perspective.
+Earnings in 2005 reached €480 million ($609.4 million), up 18.8% compared to 2004 on both a comparable basis and at constant currencies.
+However, earnings during 2003 topped €556 million ($705.7 million), which represented a 23% dip from 2001 figures of €719 million ($912.6 million).
+Despite this, UMG continued to maintain a massive market share, although its standing slipped slightly to 31.7%.

 UMG has been at the forefront of the music industry for many years, and its success is due to its ability to adapt to changing market conditions.
 The company was quick to embrace the digital revolution, and it has invested heavily in new technologies and platforms to ensure that it remains at the forefront of the industry.
 In recent years, UMG has expanded its business into new areas, such as music publishing, merchandising, and artist management.
 This has helped to diversify its revenue streams and reduce its reliance on traditional music sales.